MicrosoftDocs/cloud-adoption-framework/docs/govern/foundation-improvements.md

 ---
 title: "Improve your initial cloud governance foundation"
-description: Learn how to incrementally improve your initial cloud governance foundation.
+description: Learn how to incrementally improve your initial cloud governance foundation in the Microsoft Cloud Adoption Framework for Azure.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/13/2019